HL7/fetal_records/input/pagecontent/background.md

 Most countries have methods of collecting data for birth and fetal death reporting.
 Countries do compare their vital statistics on a global level, but there is no universal guideline on how the data should be collected.
 This is mostly organized on the National level and healthcare institutions and care providers in a certain country are bound to these National agreements.

-The Implementation Guide for the USA for birth and fetal death reporting using FHIR can be found [here](https://hl7.org/fhir/us/bfd).
+The Implementation Guide for the USA for birth and fetal death reporting using FHIR can be found [here](https://hl7.org/fhir/us/bfdr).
 Other countries might have their own implementation guides on birth and mortality reporting.

 These Implementation Guidelines for these vital statistics will be compelling for these countries.
 Therefore the CHOICE project does not produce specifications that might overlap in this information space and cause confusion with the birth or fetal death reporting.
 CHOICE does not dictate how data is stored and therefore birth and fetal death reporting should be reported as it has to be done on a National level.

 #### Data categories
 When we look at the data in the pregnancy period we can distinguish the following data categories:
-* Maternal data: data collected around the (pregnant) woman (e.g. blood pressure, body weight, lab results, maternal problems, medication) and her pregnancy (e.g. parity and gravidity).
+* maternal data: data collected around the (pregnant) woman (e.g. blood pressure, body weight, lab results, maternal problems, medication) and her pregnancy (e.g. parity and gravidity).
 The woman is the subject of this data, the focal subject could be a different entity like the pregnancy.
-* Child-specific maternal data: data collected around the (pregnant) woman, which are also related to the child.
+* child-specific maternal data: data collected around the (pregnant) woman, which are also related to the child.
 For example, a c-section is done for the delivery of the second child in a multiple pregnancy.
 The woman is still the subject of this c-section, but the focal subject is the child/fetus.
-* Fetus data: data collected around the unborn child/fetus (e.g. head circumference, fetal heart rate and position of the fetus).
+* fetus data: data collected around the unborn child/fetus (e.g. head circumference, fetal heart rate and position of the fetus).
 The fetus is the subject of this data.
-* Child data - data collected around the (newborn) child (e.g. birth weight and apgar score).
+* child data - data collected around the (newborn) child (e.g. birth weight and apgar score).
 The child is the subject of this data.
 Within this category there are two sub categories:
-* Child data related to the pregnancy - data around the (newborn) child which are collected as part of the pregnancy file, e.g. birthweight, apgar score
+* child data related to the pregnancy - data around the (newborn) child which are collected as part of the pregnancy file, e.g. birthweight, apgar score
-* Other child data - data around the child which are collected during childhood which are not part of the pregnancy file/related to the pregnancy.
+* other child data - data around the child which are collected during childhood which are not part of the pregnancy file/related to the pregnancy.

 The scope of this Implementation Guide is the fetus data, although for completeness the examples may also contain maternal and child-specific maternal data.
 Child data is out of scope of this Implementation Guide since in this case the child is born and the data will become attached to a regular FHIR Patient representing the child.
 After birth the fetalStatus extension will no longer be used.